 Step 5: Meet and Discuss

-Hold a customer insurance review meeting.
-During the meeting don’t just go over policies your customer has with you, but all potential coverage.
+During the meeting, don't just review the policies your customer has with you but all potential coverage.

-Your job as an insurance agent is to make sure your customer is covered from all kinds of risk.
+Your job as an insurance agent is to ensure your customer understands their risks and coverage options.

 Step 6: Educate with Content